 Penalties for Possession of Cocaine in New Jersey

 Possession of Cocaine as a Third Degree Crime: term of incarceration ranging from 3 to 5 years in New Jersey State Prison and a fine of up to $35,000

 Possession of Cocaine as a Disorderly Persons Offense: maximum sentence of 6 months to be served in the county jail and a fine of up to $1,000

 Contact Navesink NJ Cocaine Possession Lawyers for Help with Your Case

-For additional information as to how these Monmouth County possession of cocaine defense attorneys can assist you or someone you love in combating the State’s case and delivering the best chance of success, contact the West Long Branch, New Jersey office of Chamlin, Rosen, Uliano & Witherington at 732-440-3950 or toll free at 888-328-9131.
+For additional information as to how this Monmouth County possession of cocaine defense attorneys can assist you or someone, you love in combating the State’s case and delivering the best chance of success, contact the West Long Branch, New Jersey office of Chamlin, Uliano & Walsh at 732-440-3950 or 888-328-9131.